CiscoDevNet/intersight-powershell/docs/Initialize-IntersightIamUserGroup.md

 ```

 ### -Name
-The name of the user group which the dynamic user belongs to.
+The name of the user group which the dynamic/or guest user belongs to.

 ```yaml
 Type: string